• Skip to primary navigation

 We'd put some plain vinegar on a piece of newspaper and wipe it all over the mirror.

-It worked pretty well, but it did leave some streaks that were a little hard to get off.
+It worked OK, but it did leave some streaks that were a little hard to get off.

 This cleaner, however, is great.
-I found it on a number of sites all over the internet and I must say, it's a real winner.
+I found it on a number of sites all over the internet (not sure who created it, but it’s called Alvin Corn) and I must say, it’s a real winner.

-This cleaner does contain isopropyl (rubbing) alcohol, which some people may wish to avoid, but I don't have a problem with that.
-I hope to try another recipe at some point without the isopropyl.
+This cleaner does contain isopropyl (rubbing) alcohol, which some people may wish to avoid, but you can use vodka instead.
+It’ll just cost more that way.

-Are you with me in wondering what it's doing in there?
+Wondering what it’s doing in there?
+Me too…

 Here's what one reader shared with me: